PointCloudLibrary/pcl/doc/tutorials/content/good_estimation.rst

+:ref:`features_tutorial`

 .. _good_estimation:

 GOOD: A Global Orthographic Object Descriptor for 3D Object Recognition and Manipulation
 -------------------------------------------------------------------------------------------

-The Global Orthographic Object Descriptor (GOOD) has been designed to be robust, descriptive and efficient to compute and use.
+The Global Orthographic Object Descriptor (**GOOD**) has been designed to be robust, descriptive and efficient to compute and use.
 GOOD descriptor has two outstanding characteristics:

   (1) Providing a good trade-off among: